ansible/workshops/exercises/ansible_rhel/2.7-wrap/README.md

 ### The Git Repository

-All code is already in place - this is a Tower lab after all.
+All code is already in place - this is a Automation Controller lab after all.
 Check out the **Workshop Project** git repository at [https://github.com/ansible/workshop-examples](https://github.com/ansible/workshop-examples).
 There you will find the playbook `webcontent.yml`, which calls the role `role_webcontent`.

 Compared to the previous Apache installation role there is a major difference: there are now two versions of an `index.html` template, and a task deploying the template file which has a variable as part of the source file name: